Growth Mindset: What Dweck's Research Actually Found

 Mindset plus strategy.
 Rather than simply telling learners they can improve, teach them how to improve.
 Retrieval practice, metacognitive planning, and deliberate practice are evidence-based techniques that give learners the tools to translate effort into progress.
 When learners experience genuine improvement through specific strategies, growth mindset becomes self-reinforcing.

 Mindset plus challenge.
 Growth mindset is most meaningful when learners face genuine difficulty.
 If the work is easy, effort is irrelevant.
-Schools that pair mindset messaging with a culture of high expectations and appropriately challenging curricula create conditions where persistence actually matters and pays off.
+Schools that combine growth mindset messages with high expectations do well.
+They also use challenging lessons.
+This creates a place where staying persistent truly helps learners succeed.
 For related guidance, see our article on translating IB for parents.

 Mindset plus peer models.
 Yeager's research shows that peer culture is a powerful moderator.
 When learners see classmates persist through difficulty, struggle openly, and improve through effort, growth mindset becomes real.
 It stops being just an abstract concept.
 Teachers can help this through collaborative learning, visible thinking routines, and normalising productive struggle.